 Water and Sewer

-This section also includes level of service standards for each utility
+This section also includes level of service standards for each utility.

 For more information on the individual plans for each, please contact the departments or see their website for a list of those plans.
-For proposed projects of county-owned and operated utilities please see the most recent adopted version of the Capital Improvement Plan (Appendix G).
+For proposed projects of county-owned and operated utilities, please see the most recent adopted version of the Capital Improvement Program (Appendix G).

 A. Solid Waste

 In Thurston County, solid waste services are provided by both the public and private sectors as described in the Thurston County Solid Waste Management Plan (SWMP).
-The SWMP is a coordinated, comprehensive solid waste management plan, in cooperation with the cities within the County.
-The purpose is to serve as a guiding document for local governments’ solid waste services, including programs for waste reduction, collection, handling, recycling, and disposal.
-Another important document related to solid waste planning is the Thurston County Hazardous Waste Management Plan.

-Collection of solid waste from residences and businesses is provided either by individual subscription service or by the incorporated jurisdictions through a private collection company or, in the case of the City of Olympia, by city collection crews.
-Thurston County government is responsible for waste transfer and disposal.
-Thurston County Public Works, Solid Waste Division, manages the Waste and Recovery Center (WARC), which includes:
+The SWMP is a coordinated, comprehensive solid waste management plan in cooperation with the cities and towns within the county.
+The purpose is to serve as a guiding document for local governments’ solid waste services, including programs for waste reduction, collection, handling, recycling, organics management, and disposal.
+The Thurston County Hazardous Waste Management Plan is another important document related to solid waste planning.
+Individual subscription services or incorporated jurisdictions’ private collection companies collect solid waste from residences and businesses.
+In the case of the City of Olympia, city collection crews collect solid waste.
+LeMay, Inc. is the hauler for all other curbside collection service within the County, certified through the WUTC.
+Thurston County government is responsible for providing facilities for municipal solid waste to be collected, and the resulting waste transfer and disposal.
+Thurston County Public Works Solid Waste Division manages the Waste and Recovery Center (WARC) located in Hawks Prairie, which includes:

 A closed landfill;

-A moderate risk waste collection facility; and
+A moderate risk waste collection facility;

+Inbound and outbound scalehouses, and

 A contractor-operated transfer station along with separate collection areas for residential trash, yard waste, and recyclable materials.

-The county’s transfer station receives and manages most of the solid waste generated in the county and , as well as a small amount of waste generated in nearby counties.
-The WARC, along with and two drop-box facilities located in Rainier and Rochester, comprise the designated disposal system for all solid wastes generated in Thurston County.
-Solid waste accepted at these facilities is ultimately transferred for final disposal to a landfill located outside of the county.30
+As provided in county Ordinance 15957, the WARC and two drop-box facilities located in Rainier and Rochester comprise the designated disposal system for all municipal solid waste generated in Thurston County.
+Waste received at the drop-box sites is transferred to the county-owned transfer station at the WARC where all waste collected is processed and prepared for transport.
+Solid waste is ultimately transferred for final disposal to the Roosevelt Regional Landfill located in Klickitat, WA.
+Roosevelt Regional Landfill is a state-of-the-art operation implementing climate-based solutions.
+Each year, Roosevelt creates enough energy to power more than 18,000 homes by converting methane gas to electricity.

+Organics, which include food waste and yard debris, are accepted at the WARC from private collection companies, businesses, and residents.
+The material is ground up on-site, and transported to an organics composting facility, Brady Trucking and Landscape Supply, in Mason County.

+Moderate risk waste (MRW) is accepted from residents and small quantity generator (SQG) businesses at the county’s MRW facility located at the WARC (HazoHouse).
+There is no charge to residents to utilize the facility, however SQG businesses are charged fees for their use.
+The wastes collected are transported and ultimately either recycled or disposed, depending on the material, by a contractor licensed to perform such work.

+Permitting for solid waste facilities is provided by the Thurston County Department of Public Health and Social Services.

+Solid waste facility operations are funded through tipping fees collected from customers for waste management services provided.

 Table 7-1.
 LOS Standard for Solid Waste